Property delegation

 ?

-This way, using delegates is similar to assigning some values, but because delegates are used, some additional operations might be made, like those property values might be bound to preference file values.
+This way, using delegates is similar to assigning some values; however, because delegates are used, some additional operations might be performed, such as binding these property values to preference file values.

 It is problematic to use Int